Last updated: | See all Documentation

 --dry-run flag.
 For other ACME clients, please read their instructions for information on testing with our staging environment.
 Please note the v2 staging environment requires a v2 compatible ACME client.

 The staging environment uses the same rate limits as described for the production environment with the following exceptions:

 - The Certificates per Registered Domain limit is 30,000 per week.

 - The Duplicate Certificate limit is 30,000 per week.

 - The Failed Validations limit is 60 per hour.

 - The Accounts per IP Address limit is 50 accounts per 3 hour period per IP.

 - For ACME v2, the New Orders limit is 1,500 new orders per 3 hour period per account.

-The staging environment intermediate certificate ("(STAGING) Artificial Apricot R3") is issued by a root certificate not present in browser/client trust stores.
-If you wish to modify a test-only client to trust the staging environment for testing purposes you can do so by adding the "(STAGING) Pretend Pear X1" certificate to your testing trust store.
+The staging environment has two active root certificates which are not present in browser/client trust stores: “(STAGING) Pretend Pear X1” and “(STAGING) Bogus Brocoli X2”.
+If you wish to modify a test-only client to trust the staging environment for testing purposes you can do so by adding the "(STAGING) Pretend Pear X1" and/or "(STAGING) Bogus Brocoli X2" certificate to your testing trust store.
 Important: Do not add the staging root or intermediate to a trust store that you use for ordinary browsing or other activities, since they are not audited or held to the same standards as our production roots, and so are not safe to use for anything other than testing.